-Ozone (O3) gas is a triatomic allotrope of oxygen and an important constituent of the upper atmosphere where it is formed by solar uv radiation of very high energy.
-It is a toxic blue gas freezing to purple solid at -193°C. Ozone is one of the strongest oxidizing agents that oxidize silver (I) to silver (II) and is used for converting olefins into aldehydes, ketones, or carboxylic acids.
+Ozone (O3) gas is a triatomic allotrope of oxygen and an important constituent of the upper atmosphere where ozone layer is formed by solar uv radiation of very high energy.
+It is a toxic blue gas freezing to purple solid at -193°C. It is one of the strongest oxidizing agents that oxidize silver (I) to silver (II) and is used for converting alkenes or olefins into aldehydes, ketones, or carboxylic acids.
 Ozone molecules absorbed moderately high energy uv radiation to protect the living worlds from harmful ultraviolet rays.

 Nitrogen dioxide (NO2) from supersonic aircraft and industries catalyze the conversion of ozone to oxygen.
 Similarly, chlorofluorocarbons (CFC) photochemically decompose to give chlorine atoms which break the O3 molecule in a chain process.
 It may be observed that the nitrogen dioxide and chlorine atoms are continually regenerated which causes to damage the O3 balances in the upper atmosphere.

 It is a polar molecule with a dipole moment of 0.53 D. If we count the valence electron, the molecule has a total of 6×3 = 18 valence electrons of which four are used for forming sigma-bonds.
-The central oxygen has one lone pair and the end oxygen atom has two lone pairs each.
+The central oxygen has one electron pair and the end oxygen atom has two electron pairs each.
 The remaining four-electron in ozone molecule used for forming pi-bonding.

 |Molar mass||47,997 g / mol|